Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Ground state encoding of the maximum independent set problem

 For the ground state of the Hamiltonian to yield the MIS solution we must have $E_0 < E_1$, i.e., the detuning has to satisfy the inequality

-where $\Sigma_{0,1}$ stands for the sums in the r.h.s.\ of Eq.~(\ref{eq:MIS-energies}).
+where $\Sigma_0$ and $\Sigma_1$ stand for the sums on the right-hand sides of Eqs.~(\ref{eq:MIS-energies-A}) and (\ref{eq:MIS-energies-B}).
 However, one can check that the difference $\Sigma_0-\Sigma_1$ is always positive and becomes arbitrarily large for increasing $m$.
 In particular, this difference is larger than 8 for $m \geq 9$, leading to a contradiction with Eq.~(\ref{eq:MIS-condition}).

-In conclusion, there does not exist a value of the final detuning such that the Rydberg Hamiltonian is ensured to encode the MIS solution of all unit disk graphs.
+In conclusion, there does not exist a value of the final detuning such that it is ensured that the Rydberg Hamiltonian encodes the MIS solution of all unit disk graphs.